Festschrift for the Feast of St Gregory the Great, 12 March 2016.

 Luther spoke of it this way, in Babylonian Captivity: Who would not shed tears of gladness, indeed, almost faint for joy in Christ, if he believed with unshaken faith that this inestimable promise of Christ belonged to him?
 How could he help loving so great a benefactor, who of his own accord offers, promises, and grants such great riches and this eternal inheritance to one who is unworthy and deserving of something far different.

 Conclusion -- What's A Divine Service And Why Bother?

 "Divine Service" is the service of the divine, God, to us of first his Word and then his Sacrament of his Body and Blood.
 A Christian Sabbath service followed by a Christian Seder, that's it.
 "Seeker sensitive" doesn't even get right who is the seeker.
-We ain't the seekers, though we think we are, but we are not, apart from him who seeks us we are lost and no more able to come to faith in him that a dead man can wake himself from the dead, as Walther put it.
-It is he who is seeking us, and it is in our liturgy that we are sensitive to that.
+We ain't the seekers.
+We think we are, but we are not.
+Apart from him who seeks us, we are lost and no more able to come to faith in him that a dead man can wake himself from the dead, as Walther put it.
+So as to being "seeker sensitive", it is he who is seeking us, and it is in our liturgy that we are sensitive to that.

 And that is exactly what a Divine Service is, and why we bother.